Public Health Courses (PH)

 PH 3689.
 Seminar — 3 hrs.

 Focus on issues in community health education and the transition from student role to health educator or health promotion specialist role.
-(Fall and Spring)
+(Variable)

 Comprehensive survey of the interaction between human health and the quality and state of the natural environment.
 Prerequisite(s): junior standing.
 (Fall)